Home / Blog / SOC vs. NOC: Securing and optimizing mission-critical operations

 Share This Post

-Defining the Crucial Role of SOCs and NOCs
+Defining the Roles of SOCs and NOCs

 First, let’s establish the fundamentals, including the key responsibilities and functions of each type of center.